Breach of Verbal Contract

 - Both parties must be aware that a contract is being created and they must both be aware of its terms.

 - There can be no valid defense to enforcement of the contract such as a minor filing suit or a lack of mental capacity.

 - If fraud or duress is claimed, this may prevent the contract from being enforceable.

-Even if someone acts on your statement, it does not mean a contract has been formed if the following applies:
+Even if someone acts on your statement, it does not mean a contract is legally binding if the following applies:

 - You agreed to do something illegal.
 Any violation of a local, state, or federal law cannot be enforced in a contract.